Tatang94/gen-z/replit.md

   - Updated both index-simple.php and tatang.sql to start with empty state
   - Users must now register themselves through the application
   - Application starts with completely clean database ready for production use
+- July 13, 2025.
+Successfully migrated from Replit Agent to Replit environment:
+  - All packages properly installed and Node.js workflow running on port 5000
+  - SQLite database functioning correctly with full data persistence
+  - Fixed PHP version (index-fixed.php) with clean database and working functionality
+  - Removed all demo data, users must register through the application
+  - Real music search with iTunes API integration and fallback system
+  - Complete posting functionality with image upload, music attachment, and emoji picker
+  - Secure authentication system with password hashing and session management
+  - All API endpoints operational and verified working correctly
+  - Migration completed successfully with both Node.js and PHP versions functional
 ```

 ## User Preferences